stratmm/aws-ecs-clockwork/.aws/README.md

 This template creates a Lambda function with sufficient IAM permissions so that its adds entries to a DynamoDB Scheduler Table.
 The Cloudformation itself provides a number of outputs, to make it possible to build & schedule recurring tasks within other Cloudformations.

+It also launches a Service to process the scheduled tasks and respond to Cloudformation stack changes

 ### Dependencies

 | Stack                | Description                              |